Small Covers, infra-solvmanifolds and curvature

 \subsection{Nonnegative curvature}

-By Cheeger-Gromoll splitting theorem (see~\cite{ChgGrom71}), the fundamental group of any compact Riemannian manifold with nonnegative Ricci curvature is virtually abelian.
-This fact leads to the following description of the fundamental group of the real moment-angle manifold or a small cover that admits a Riemannian metric with nonnegative Ricci curvature. \n
+By the Cheeger-Gromoll splitting theorem (see~\cite{ChgGrom71}), the fundamental group of any compact Riemannian manifold with nonnegative Ricci curvature is virtually abelian.
+This fact leads to the following description of the fundamental groups of real moment-angle manifolds and small covers that admit Riemannian metrics with nonnegative Ricci curvature. \n

 \begin{prop} Let $P^n$ be an $n$-dimensional simple convex polytope with $r$ facets.
 If the real moment-angle manifold $\R\mathcal{Z}_{P^n}$ of $P^n$ admits a Riemannian metric with nonnegative Ricci curvature, then $\pi_1(\R\mathcal{Z}_{P^n})$ is isomorphic to $\Z^l$ for some $l\le r/2$.
 Similarly, if a small cover $M^n$ over $P^n$ admits a Riemannian metric with nonnegative Ricci curvature, then there is an exact sequence